microsoft/fast/packages/fast-components-react-msft/src/slider-label/README.md

 # Slider label

+## Usage

-Displays a tick mark and optional label for a slider value.
+Displays a tick mark and optional label for a *slider* value.